cmorman89/raw-food-calc/README.md

 ## Easily calculate and adjust the raw food for your dog.

 > [!NOTE]
-> Repo is for our team's HuggingFace Graphio/MCP hackathon submission.
+> Repo is for our team's hackathon submission: [HuggingFace Gradio Agents & MCP Hackathon](https://huggingface.co/graphio/mcp-hackathon).

 Visit the setup guide [here](setup.md) to get started.